koding/kdlearn/guides/getting-started-jsp-maven.md

 categories: [Java]
 ---

-# Getting Started with JSP and Maven on Koding
+# Getting Started with JSP and Maven

-In this guide we'll take a look on how to set up and deploy a JavaServer Pages website using Maven and Tomcat on your Koding VM.
+In this guide we'll take a look on how to set up and deploy a JavaServer Pages (JSP) website using Maven and Tomcat on your Koding VM.
 This tutorial assumes you have [updated your OS](http://learn.koding.com/guides/upgrading-your-vm/) and set up an [Apache Tomcat Server](http://tomcat.apache.org/) by following this [tutorial] (http://learn.koding.com/guides/apache-tomcat-on-koding/).

 ## What is JSP

-JavaServer Pages (JSP) is used to create dynamic web pages of HTML or XML by using embedded Java and/or Java backend.
+JavaServer Pages (JSP) are used to create dynamic web pages of HTML or XML by using embedded Java and/or Java backend.
 JSP is known for its rapid development and ease of maintenance.
 JSP seperates the UI of an application from content generation, which allows designers and developers to work together without changes affecting eachother.
+JSP covers the "V" in the Model-View-Controller (MVC) architecture.

 ## What is Maven